Metropolitan Opera: Jenufa

 The first of Janacek's operas in which his distinctive voice can clearly be heard.

-Oskana Dya and Karita Mattila star in this incredible tale!
+Asmik Grigorian and Nina Stemme star in this incredible tale!

-Oskana Dya and Karita Mattila star in this incredible tale!
+Asmik Grigorian and Nina Stemme star in this incredible tale!

-Set in 19th Century Moravia, Kostelnica has long been seen as Janacek's most vivid characters, as she is forced to deal with the secret prenancy and resulting child, attempting to save Jenufa from ruin, whilst losing herself in the process.
-This story of redemption, sin, love and forgiveness is likely to stick with you long after you've left the auditorium.
+Set in 19th-century Moravia, Kostelnica has long been seen as one of Janacek's most vivid characters, as she is forced to deal with the secret pregnancy and resulting child, attempting to save Jenufa from ruin while losing herself in the process.
+This story of redemption, sin, love, and forgiveness is likely to stay with you long after you have left the auditorium.